drand/drand/README.md

 ## Acknowledgments

-Thanks to [@herumi](https://github.com/herumi) for providing support for his optimized pairing-based cryptographic library used in the first version.
+Thanks to [@herumi](https://github.com/herumi) for providing support on his optimized pairing-based cryptographic library used in the first version.

-Thanks to Apostol Vassilev for its interest in drand and the long emails exchanged over the general drand design.
+Thanks to Apostol Vassilev for its interest in drand and the extensive and helpful discussions on the drand design.

-Thanks to [@Bren2010](https://github.com/Bren2010) and [@grittygrease](https://github.com/grittygrease) for providing the native Golang bn256 implementation and for their help in the design of drand.
+Thanks to [@Bren2010](https://github.com/Bren2010) and [@grittygrease](https://github.com/grittygrease) for providing the native Golang bn256 implementation and for their help on drand design.